akashmuna/cache-manager/README.md

 The Application uses Netflix OSS eureka gateway to act as an API Gateway for connecting to other microservices.

+## GateWay

+Eureka Server which acts single point of connect which has to be highly available as every service communicates it to discover other services.

+## Zuul

+Eureka Client which helps to route the request to CachingManager and CachingManagerAuthToken

 ## CachingManager

 CachingManager is a Spring MVC + Redis CacheManager implemented application which helps in holding up the response in Redis Caching system for a specified time period.